-ERA Green Trails Project
+ERA Green Trails Initiative

-Our Vision
+Our vision

 Our vision is simple yet powerful: to create a sustainable hiking experience that leaves a positive impact on nature, culture, and communities.
 We envision a Europe where every hiking trail is a corridor of ecological preservation, a pathway to cultural appreciation, and a source of socio-economic vitality.